Staying Safe on the Run

 - Carry a personal safety alarm and keep it close to hand, for example clipped to your side.
 Make sure it’s at least 130 decibels loud – setting off a loud alarm will shock and disorientate an attacker, giving you time to get away.

 - If you’re not completely sure of your route take a map with you.
-Use our route planner to view and print off your route in advance.

 How to avoid dangerous situations

 - Be aware of everything going on around you, particularly ahead.
 The earlier you spot a danger the more chance you have of avoiding it.